Richmond, British Columbia: Events

 During summer weekends, the annual Richmond Night Market, North America's largest night market, draws crowds from across the region.
 Operated similarly to a typical Asian night market, visitors can find popular street food, toys, clothes, accessories, arcade games, and live entertainment.

 On Canada Day, Richmond has an annual festival in Steveston called the Steveston Salmon Festival.
 This event includes a parade, various booths, food trucks, and a huge barbecued salmon sale in front of the Steveston Community Centre.

-An annual Richmond Maritime Festival has been held at the Britannia Shipyards National Historic Site every August since 2004.
+An annual Richmond Maritime Festival has been held at the Britannia Shipyard National Historic Site every August since 2004.
 It is a family event that celebrates the region's maritime heritage with live entertainment, ships, exhibits and demonstrations.

 Many indoor and outdoor art exhibitions are hosted by Richmond Arts Coalition (RAC) throughout the year.
 The RAC hosts Richmond arts events, connects the public to artists and events, provides artist opportunities, nominate awards, funds performers to specific events, stimulates arts projects, and advocate for arts issues, performances, education, creation, and exhibition activities.